Ihatetomatoes/barbajs-demos/README.md

 - CSS Demo - Done
 - Simple GSAP - Barba team to check the code
 - Smooth ScrollBar - Barba team to check the code
-- Locomotive Scroll - TODO
+- Locomotive Scroll - Barba team to check the code
 - With WordPress - TODO
 - ImagesLoaded - TODO